-We used Sherwin Williams Porch and Floor enamel in satin, which I bought un-tinted when the store had a sweet 50% off sale an embarrassingly long time ago.
+We used Sherwin Williams Porch and Floor enamel in satin, which I bought un-tinted during a sweet 50% off sale.
 After we narrowed down floor colours, I combed through my hoard of turquoise paint chips to find a shade that looked right in the window-less laundry room and Valspar's "Dive in"(CI 249) took the cake.
 It's vibrant and not too green but not too blue - the perfect turquoise.
 In the photos it looks pale, but in reality it's richer than even my turquoise chair makeover.
-For the final "after" I promise some truer-to-life photos.

 Handy Hubby was such a cutie during the painting process.
 We painted the walls together but then he painted the floor while I worked on making the rest of the basement livable.
 I tried to snag a few good photos of him, but he likes to remain as anonymous as possible.
 He jumped out of most photos, or looked really, really pained.